php-repos/cli-documentations/getting-started.md

-# Saeghe CLI Package
+# CLI Package

 ## Introduction

-Saeghe CLI Package has a set of useful functions to work with CLI.
+CLI Package has a set of useful functions to work with CLI.
 You can use these functions to interact with CLI.

 ## Requirements